Africa Travel Guide

 Kruger National Park

-The Kruger National Park is South Africa's premier safari destination.
-At over 2 million hectares in size it is the largest national park in South Africa, and one of the most accessible yet unspoilt wilderness areas in Africa.
-Adjacent to the Kruger National Park are a number of private game reserves which share unfenced boundaries with the park.
-Examples of these are the Timbavati and Sabi Sand Game Reserves, which are home to a variety of private game lodges.
-The whole conservation area is known as the greater Kruger National Park.
+The Greater Kruger National Park is South Africa's premier safari destination: it's the largest wildlife conservancy in Africa, set in one of the most accessible yet unspoilt wilderness areas in South Africa.
+It encompasses the Kruger National Park and a number of adjoining private reserves which share unfenced boundaries with the park; including Sabi Sand, Timbavati, Klaserie and Balule Game Reserves, which are home to a wide variety of private game lodges, each with its own brand of style and luxury.

 More in the Kruger National Park travel guide.